LeventeHajder/AffineExtractor/README.md

 * runBruteMatcher.sh
 * runLucasKanadeMatcher.sh

+The resulting local affine transformations are in the folder data/infopark.
+The files are named as AffsSIFT.txt, AffsBrute.txt, AffsLK.txt.

 Finally, you can visualize the results by calling
 * runVisualize.sh

-The resulting local affine transformations are in the folder data/infopark.
-The resulting files are AffsSIFT.txt, AffsBrute.txt, AffsLK.txt.
+The script creates the following files: visLK1.png and visLK2.png.
+The affine patches are visualized by squares in the first image, parallelograms in the second image.

 ## Setup & Dependencies